lazyatom/interblah.net/soups/blog/reducing-risk-when-running-a-conference.snip.markdown

 Let's not forget: __the only really important part of a conference is getting a diverse group of people with shared interests into the same space for a day or two.__ Everything else is just decoration.

+I realise that many people expect, consciously or otherwise, some or all of the peripheral bells and whistles that surround the core conference experience.
+For some attendees, going to a conference might even be akin to a 'vacation' of sorts.
+Perhaps a conference with no $15,000 parties feels like less of an event... less of an _extravaganza_.

+But consider this: given the choice between a glitzy, dazzling extravaganza, and a solid conference that an organiser can run _without_ paralysing fear of financial ruin, I know which I would choose, and I know which ultimately benefits the community more.

 [^1]: To be clear, they require that you cannot make a profit on events they host, but from what I can tell, most conference organisers don't wish to run their events for profit anyway.